World peace, lucky pennies, second chances, reincarnation, Santa Claus.

 - You are outgoing/shy.

-Having these things told to you over and over at a young age, by people in authority, constructs your earliest beliefs.
+Hearing these things over and over at a young age, by people in authority, constructs your earliest beliefs.
 These beliefs go into your subconscious in order to filter all new information/experiences.
-And thus making sense of your world to you.
+And thus help you to make sense of your world.
 No matter how right or wrong, good or bad, these early beliefs will define you and your “story” for most of your life.

-Think of that window A/C unit from your apartment.
+These beliefs run along in your subconscious, in the background.
+Just like that window A/C unit from your apartment.
 When you first moved in, that noise kept you up all night.
 As the weeks turned to months you got used to it.
-Now you don’t even notice it at all although its running.
+Now you don’t even notice it at all although it’s running.
 Constantly.
-Affecting your environment.

-Then, as you get older, your experiences start to shape your thoughts and mindsets.
+As you get older, your beliefs start to shape your thoughts and create a mindset.
+Even one simple experience can alter how you see your world.

 Meanwhile, in the house next door your neighbor loves this dog.
 It cuddles with him at night.
 It licks his face when he’s had a bad day.
 Never having any bad experience this guy grows up to believe all dogs are a gift from the heavens.